cnoam/spark_local_env/readme.md

 Run the command: `./run` that internally runs `docker-compose up -d` and start a browser with the jupyter notebook

+# Importing data to Kafka (DISABLED)
 Import some data into the kafka server now running in your machine. <br>

+* The following commands assumes there is a file static_data.zip in the current folder, containing file 'Static data/data.json' that contains json lines.*

 In a linux console: <br>
 ```
    sudo apt update